B179675-2024/OSDR_TNBC/activitylog.md

 - Supervisor meeting: look for a "screen" method to go back and forth the session run remotely without a need to be constantly online, maybe staying off a notebook will help.
 Clean up notebook with imports.
 Could try using a 2d scatterplot that uses different point sizes.
 Model inference, get the k-cells sample described in Somer et al, calculate p_div/death, record events (but don't act on them), regression between cell densities and events.
 Try a simpler exponential decay like 2^(-aX) -b.
 Focus on model inference.

 #### Wednesday 18/06
+- Finished correct 100 tissue sim, worked out how to clean up notebook by writing function to modules and importing those.
+Updated environment.yml to reflect all current requirements.

+#### Thursday 19/06